Oren-T/i2i_teaming_tools/planning/architecture.md

 ### 7\.
 Calendar/event data

-* Use a single “robo” calendar per district for all project events.
+* Use a single "robo" calendar per district for all project events.
+* **Implementation**: Script runs as a bot account (e.g., `calendar-bot@yourdomain.com`).
+Uses `CalendarApp.getDefaultCalendar()` to access the bot's primary calendar.
+No calendar ID needed in config.
 * Store `calendar_event_id` in Main Projects File for each project.
 * Event details:
   * Title: `[Project ID] Project Name`.